s04/hugo-gh-pages-guide/README.md

-# Hugo and Github Pages Guide for s04 websites
+# Hugo and Github Pages Guide for quick static websites

 # Requirements